quite/tkey-device-x25519/README.md

 This TKey device app implements X25519, the ECDH key agreement protocol for Curve25519.
-X25519 impementation is [Monocypher](https://monocypher.org/manual/x25519).
+X25519 is implemented using [Monocypher](https://monocypher.org/manual/x25519).

 It is used by